agsh/boobst/Readme.md

 Several things have yet to be implemented, but the driver can be used for simple use-cases.
 Server part was inspired by [M.Wire](https://github.com/robtweed/mdb) project.
 I took from it infinitive loop organization, fork methods and open/use directives.

 Main goal of this project is to replace Apache + Weblink connection with Node.js server.
+Or just to use Cache' as an hierarchical database to store you data (probably JSON data) and execute routines and functions.

 Licensed under the The MIT License which can be found at http://opensource.org/licenses/MIT